easton36/clashgg-sniper/README.md

 ## This is a work in progress.
 It is not yet functional.

 This is a simple script that will automatically purchase items from the Clash.gg store as soon as they become available, if the price is below a certain threshold.
+Probably add functionality to automatically sell items as well.

 ### Usage
  - Install Node.js v12 or higher